| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 phi_age |

-Defines autocorrelation through ages.
-Can be one value or a vector of the same length as ages. |
+Autocorrelation through ages.
+Can be a single value or a vector the same length as |

 phi_year |

-Defines autocorrelation through years.
-Can be one value or a vector of the same length as years. |
+Autocorrelation through years.
+Can be a single value or a vector the same length as |

 group_ages |